skin cancer

 Your doctor will ask about risk factors such as previous skin cancers, family history & sun exposure as well as any concerns you may have.
 Please highlight any moles or spots that you are worried about, are new or that have changed in size, shape, colour, have started itching, bleeding, or feeling different.

-2. Full Body Examination
+2. Comprehensive Full Body Skin Examination

 You’ll be asked to undress to your underwear so the doctor can thoroughly examine your skin from head to toe, including areas you might not easily see yourself.
 Please wear comfortable clothing that is easy to remove, and avoid wearing makeup.